LapisGit/DeskAlert/README.md

 cd DeskAlert
 ```

-2. Build the app using the corresponding script file in the `scripts` folder.
+2. Set your Qt for Development path in the .csproj

+3. Build the app.

+`dotnet build`